mwaskom/PyROI/doc/source/config_doc.rst

 assumes these are in the same directory).
 The timecourse path leads to functional timecourses at your desired level of preprocessing, and the meanfunctionalpath should lead to a single-frame mean image created from your timecouse.
+Finally, the regmat path leads to a .dat registration file created by the Freesurfer program bbregister.
+This matrix should align a subject's natve-space functional volume to the cortical surfaces.
+If you have not run bbregister on your subjects, simply leave this variable as something that evaluates to False (e.g., ``""``), and PyROI will perform the registration.

-See the note below on the special usage for the timecourse and mean functional variables.
+See the note below on the special usage for the timecourse, regmat, and mean functional variables.

 Format